jaidashclicks/sample-react/README.md

 }
 ```

-Dont forgot to set format on save in setting of vscode.
+Don't forget to set the format on save in the setting of vscode.

 ### c

-Either install prettier package in current project or install it globally.
+Either install prettier package in the current project or install it globally.

 ```bash
 # in project directory